Valentina (drag queen): "Your Pilot's on Fire" Season 9 Episode 9

+Elimination

-On February 2, 2017, Valentina was announced as one of fourteen contestants competing for the ninth season of RuPaul's Drag Race.
-She was eliminated in episode nine to Nina Bo'Nina Brown after infamously losing a lipsync battle to "Greedy" by Ariana Grande; she was reluctant to take off a mask covering her mouth as she did not know the lyrics to the song, a moment which went viral across social media.
+Valentina was eliminated in episode nine to Nina Bo'Nina Brown after infamously losing a lipsync battle to "Greedy" by Ariana Grande.
+She was reluctant to take off a mask covering her mouth as she did not know the lyrics to the song in a moment which went viral across social media while wearing a red costume symbolizing a matador who had been defeated by a bull.
 She placed seventh overall, and their elimination sparked some controversy online as she was popular with fans.
 She was later voted as "Miss Congeniality" by the viewers of the show, but was mockingly dubbed "Fan Favorite" by her castmates, due to their view that she was unsuitable for a congenial title.

+Valentina Post-Season 9

+During the Season 9, "Whatcha Packin'?", Hosted by Michelle Visage, Valentina explains that she references old Mexican cinema and telenovelas.
+She attributes this to being very in touch with her Hispanic roots and heritage.
+She shows this love of Hispanic culture through florals, color choices, and fabrics that have ties to Latin culture.
 During the season 10 finale, Valentina appeared via a pre-recorded video message to crown her successor for the Miss Congeniality title, Monét X Change.

 Outside of Drag Race, Valentina appeared in the sixth episode of the twenty-fourth season of America's Next Top Model, in a photo shoot challenge with fellow Drag Race alumni Manila Luzon and Katya.
 She played Judy Reyes's character Quiet Ann in a season-one recap of Claws.
 In 2017, she was the host of her own WoWPresents internet show, "La Vida De Valentina" which ran for seven episodes.